priism-center/stats-club/GitHub-Basics/README.md

 more information, [read this](https://git-scm.com/docs/gitignore).

-Besides sensitive data, you want to also ignore intermediate files generated automatically by some programming languages or libraries.
+Besides sensitive data, you want to also ignore intermediate files generated automatically by some programming languages or libraries (e.g., .Rproj files from R Studio projects).
 There are [templates](https://github.com/github/gitignore) available depending on the tools you use.
 There's also a nice [command line tool](https://github.com/karan/joe) to fetch such templates.